koltrakak-learning-repos/CV_learning_repo/image_filtering/asd.md

 ## Non-local means filter

+even more computationally expensive than the bilateral filter

 I can calculate a new intensity for a pixel considering every other pixel in the image

 - again we use weights to